'Literature cannot be the business of a woman’s life, and it ought not to be'

 I have the villain of a headache, my eyes are two piss holes in the sand, my tongue is fish-and-chip paper.

-A hungover Dylan Thomas Letter to Trevor Hughes One Spring morning, 1934
+Dylan Thomas, mid-hangover Letter to Trevor Hughes One Spring morning, 1934

 DO NOT, repeat DO NOT be so bloody vulnerable.
 To hell with God damned “L’Amour.”
 It always causes far more trouble than it is worth.
 Don’t run after it.
 Don’t court it.
 Keep it waiting off stage until you’re good and ready for it and even then treat it with the suspicious disdain that it deserves.

 Practice any art, music, singing, dancing, acting, drawing, painting, sculpting, poetry, fiction, essays, reportage, no matter how well or badly, not to get money and fame, but to experience becoming, to find out what’s inside you, to make your soul grow.

 Kurt Vonnegut Letter to Xavier High School 5th November 2006